vaelev/customer-segmentation-project/README.md

 # Customer Segmentation with k-Means

 This project focuses on creating a clustering model for customer segmentation in the context of a test demo online shop called "sustainable-fit.com".
-The project follows the key phases of the CRISP-DM (Cross-Industry Standard Process for Data Mining) model and presents the findings in a detailed management briefing.
+The project follows the key phases of the CRISP-DM (Cross-Industry Standard Process for Data Mining) model and presents the process and findings in the accompanying paper.

 The project includes the following components: